chandrikapanse/eu_isds_research_assistant/README.md

 ## The problem

-In investor-state dispute settlement, a single dispute usually generates **parallel proceedings across several forums at once** — arbitral tribunals, national courts in multiple countries, the EU Commission — and the relevant material ends up scattered across court sites, case-reporting services, blogs and commentary.
+In investor-state dispute settlement, a single dispute usually generates **parallel proceedings across several forums at once** (arbitral tribunals, national courts in multiple countries, the EU Commission), and the relevant material ends up scattered across court sites, case-reporting services, blogs and commentary.
 Intra-EU and UK ISDS is a particularly dense corner of it, where EU law, the ICSID system, ECT obligations, third-country enforcement and the UK's post-Brexit position all interact.

-General AI tools are unsafe for this work: their answers aren't tied to identifiable sources, so everything has to be re-verified from scratch — and hallucinated citations carry real professional consequences.
+General AI tools are unsafe for this work: their answers aren't tied to identifiable sources, so everything has to be re-verified from scratch, and hallucinated citations carry real professional consequences.
 The point of this tool is therefore **verifiability within a focused area**, not breadth.

 **Intended users:** LLM/PhD students, paralegals, trainees, junior associates, and NQs.